GDG-on-Campus-SKHU/liferary-backend/README.md

 <br/>

 ### App
 #### Liferary Flutter app has not been deployed yet because the technical implementation has not been completed.
-But you can follow the instructions below to try out the app in your local environment up to the completed part.
+But you can follow the instructions below to try out the app in your local environment up to the completed part after clone this repository.
+[App Repository](https://github.com/GDSC-SKHU/liferary-mobile)

 ### 1. If you use Android device.
 You need to have Android SDK version 31 or later installed.
 After launching Android Studio, enter the following commands sequentially in the terminal window.